-The clean side of the hose is connected to the filter (note the direction of flow on the filter cartridge) and ends at a screw on cap to the clean bag, marked “CLEAN.”
+The clean side of the hose is connected to the filter (note the direction of flow on the filter cartridge) and ends at a screw-on cap to the clean bag, marked “CLEAN.”
 There’s only one way that clean water can enter the clean reservoir and that’s through this hose: the clean reservoir doesn’t have a zip lock opening like the bag marked “DIRTY”.

 Once everything is connected, put the clean bag below the dirty bag and let the filtering begin.
-Once there are few inches of water in the clean bag, it’s important to lift it above the dirty bag, so that any air bubbles in the hose or filter element can bubble up and back into the dirty bag.
+Once there are few inches of water in the clean bag, it’s important to lift it above the dirty bag so that any air bubbles in the hose or filter element can bubble up and back into the dirty bag.
 This also serves to backflush the filter and prevent clogging.
 Once the bubbles stop, lower the clean reservoir and let the filtering complete.

-From there, you can decant the clean bag into smaller water containers or use the hose to pour clean water into a cook pot.
+From there, you can decant the clean bag into smaller water containers or use the hose to pour clean water into a cookpot.
 Platypus includes a flow regulator that you can use on the hose, but it’s easily lost: I just transfer the clean water to my 1 L water bottles or screw a regular Platypus bottle cap (not included in the kit) onto the clean reservoir.

 You don’t have to hang the dirty and clean bags from a tree branch: in fact, you’d be amazed at how difficult it is to find a single stubby branch, let alone two, that are strong and short enough to hang a reservoir from.
 Instead, you can simply position the dirty bag on a hill or rock, so it’s higher than the clean bag.
-Doing this can be advantageous even in tree country, because it’s a lot easier to lift the clean bag above the dirty bag in order to backflush the filter and clear the line of air bubbles before each use.
+Doing this can be advantageous even in tree country because it’s a lot easier to lift the clean bag above the dirty bag in order to backflush the filter and clear the line of air bubbles before each use.

 When you’re finished using the GravityWorks system and ready to stow it in your pack, the best thing to do is to stack the two bladders, connect all the hosing, and simply roll it all up together.
 It will be wet, so stow it in an external mesh pocket on your backpack, preferably on the front of the pack so that it won’t drop on your pants as you walk.
 Platypus includes a lightweight mesh bag with the kit that you can use to hold everything together, but an outer mesh pack pocket will serve the same function.

-I also make a point to rinse out any accumulated muck (sand, leaves, etc) in the bottom of the dirty bag before storage, so it’s reasonably clean before I use it the next time.
-After you’ve packed everything away, be sure to wash your hands with soap or clean them with hand sanitizer to prevent ingestion of bacteria or protozoa.
+I also make a point to rinse out any accumulated muck (sand, leaves, etc) at the bottom of the dirty bag before storage, so it’s reasonably clean before I use it the next time.
+After you’ve packed everything away, be sure to wash your hands with soap or clean them with hand sanitizer to prevent the ingestion of bacteria or protozoa.

 No gravity filter review would be complete without some flow rate testing.
 On average, the Platypus Water Filter takes 45 seconds to filter a liter of water, which is pretty fast in my book, but I’ve done all of my benchmarks with stream water that has had suspended solids in it.
 The benchmark that Platypus publishes is much faster at 1.75 L / min, but I reckon that’s done with purified water which you’re unlikely to find in the backcountry.
-Either way, this is excellent performance and you can filter a whole lot of 1 gallon batches with the GravityWorks system in a relatively short period of time.
+Either way, this is excellent performance and you can filter a whole lot of 1-gallon batches with the GravityWorks system in a relatively short period of time.

-The Platypus GravityWorks Water Filter System is a very well thought out gravity filter system that’s good base camp or for couples or larger groups of hikers who need to have a large amount of water filtered quickly on the go.
-It’s also very well labelled and only fits together one way, the right way, in order to prevent cross-contaminating clean components with dirty components.
+The Platypus GravityWorks Water Filter System is a very well thought out gravity filter system that’s good for couples or larger groups of hikers who need to have a large amount of water filtered quickly on the go.
+It’s also well labeled and only fits together one way, the right way, in order to prevent cross-contaminating clean components with dirty components.
 Bravo to Platypus on the design; they’ve obviously incorporated a lot of field testing and product feedback back into the design and it shows.
 If you primarily hike solo or always carry your own filter, I wouldn’t recommend switching to the GravityWorks System.
 It’s a bit on the bulky side when it’s rolled up and has too much capacity for a single individual, but you certainly could use it by yourself if cost were an issue.

 - Works right out of the box